 OPHKL was awarded a 100% participating interest in the Hawler license area in November 2007.
 In 2008, the KRG exercised its right to acquire a 35% participating interest in the license area and then transferred 15% of this participating interest to the Korean National Oil Corporation, leaving the KRG with a 20% participating interest and OPHKL with a 65% participating and working interest.
-OPHKL is the operator of the Hawler license area.

-In August 2011, Oryx Petroleum acquired all of the outstanding shares of OPHKL.
-Consideration consisted of a cash payment and contingency payments to be made upon the declarations of the first two commercial discoveries by Oryx Petroleum, consisting of \$20 million on the first declared commercial declared commercial discovery; (ii) OPHKL selling its participating interest in the Hawler license area; (iii) a change of control of OPHKL; (iv) subject to certain exceptions, the termination of the Hawler PSC; and (v) either OPHKL or Oryx Petroleum Middle East Limited experiencing an event of bankruptcy.
+In August 2011, Forza Petroleum acquired all of the outstanding shares of OPHKL.
+Consideration consisted of a cash payment and contingency payments to be made upon the declarations of the first two commercial discoveries by Forza Petroleum, consisting of \$20 million on the first declared commercial discovery, which has been paid, and \$71 million in connection with the second declared commercial discovery.
+The outstanding contingency payment becomes payable upon the earlier of: (i) the second declared commercial discovery; (ii) OPHKL selling its participating interest in the Hawler license area; (iii) a change of control of OPHKL; (iv) subject to certain exceptions, the termination of the Hawler PSC; (v) subject to certain exceptions, delisting of the Common Shares from the Toronto Stock Exchange; and (vi) either OPHKL or Forza Petroleum Middle East Limited (formerly Oryx Petroleum Middle East Limited) experiencing an event of bankruptcy.
 An agreement with the vendor of the shares of OPHKL late in 2015 to restructure the contingency payment due in the case of the second declared commercial discovery as four annual instalments was superseded by a second restructuring agreement entered on June 7, 2017.
-Under the terms of the second restructuring agreement, a non-refundable payment of \$5.4 million was made on July 31, 2017 against the contingency payment due.
-A third restructuring agreement was agreed in the fourth quarter of 2018 and requires a nonrefundable payment of \$11.4 million to be paid upon execution of the third restructuring agreement.
-Although Oryx Petroleum executed the third restructuring agreement, execution of the agreement by the vendor of the Hawler license area has been delayed due to administrative reasons.
-Under the terms of the third restructuring agreement, the remaining contingent payments would be due as follows: (i) \$20 million plus accrued interest on such amount by September 30, 2019; (ii) \$25 million plus accrued interest on such amount by September 30, 2020; and (iii) \$11 million plus accrued interest on such amount by September 30, 2021.
-If the Corporation has not declared a second commercial discovery by September 30, 2019, the above schedule of payments will no longer apply and the contingent consideration obligation will revert to a lump-sum payment contingent obligation, triggered if there is a second commercial discovery.
+Under the terms of the second restructuring agreement, a non-refundable payment of \$5.4 million was made on July 31, 2017 against the contingency payment due, reducing the remaining contingent liability to \$66 million.
+The second restructuring agreement expired in accordance with its terms on September 30, 2018.
+The contingent consideration obligation has thus reverted to a lump-sum payment contingent obligation.
+To facilitate the change of control of the Corporation in 2020, the vendor consented to the change of control and agreed that the outstanding obligation would not be triggered by the change of control.

-In December 2012, in accordance with the terms of the Hawler PSC, Oryx Petroleum and the KRG agreed to extend the original boundaries of the Hawler license area by 111 km2, increasing the initial exploration area to 1,643 km2.
+In December 2012, in accordance with the terms of the Hawler PSC, Forza Petroleum and the KRG agreed to extend the original boundaries of the Hawler license area by $111 \text{ km}^2$ , increasing the initial exploration area to $1,643 \text{ km}^2$ .

-A declaration of commercial discovery was submitted to the KRG on February 25, 2014, which commenced a development period of 20 years.
-Contemporaneously with this submission, and in agreement with the KRG, the Corporation relinquished 855 km2 of the license area.
-The Hawler license area now consists of four production areas referred to as Ain Al Safra (220 km2), Banan (211 km2), Demir Dagh (197 km2) and Zey Gawra (160 km2).
+A first declaration of commercial discovery was submitted to the KRG on February 25, 2014, which commenced a development period of 20 years.
+Contemporaneously with this submission, and in agreement with the KRG, the Corporation relinquished 855 km of the license area.
+The Hawler license area now consists of four production areas referred to as Ain Al Safra (220 km), Banan (211 km), Demir Dagh (197 km) and Zey Gawra (160 km).
+The revised field development plan for the Hawler license area, submitted to the KRG in June 2019, contemplates development of all four production areas.